 Artificial Intelligence and machine learning have begun to creep into our lives in more diverse and unexpected ways.
 AI algorithms and cloud computing solutions have fueled the jump in AI solutions.
 Every giant is trying to build cloud computing services specifically designed for artificial intelligence work.
 They are keen to provide services not just for image recognition, but speed recognition, machine-driven translation, natural language understanding and more.

-Google will soon offer a service that allows other to access vast farms of GPU processors, the chip that are essential to running deep neural networks.
-Technology is getting better by making machine better and AI is one among them.
+Google will soon offer a service that allows others to access vast farms of GPU processors, the chip that is essential to running deep neural networks.
+Technology is getting better by making the machine better and AI is one among them.
 With deep learning, AI ingests enormous amounts of data, run self-learning algorithms.
-With help of it, companies better understand their customers, hence increase ROI.
+With the help of it, companies better understand their customers, hence increase ROI.

 - Data Dependence Makes It Ripe For AI Disruption

 Data-intensive industries such as financial services are among the first disrupted by artificial intelligence.
 Chatbots, personal assistants, machine learning development, cognitive computing, robo-advisors and so much more now serving as AI-powered services.
 It has changed the picture as to how we bank, invest and get insured.
 Financial institutions are among the ones investing actively in AI for years and now with advances in big data, open-source software, cloud computing, and faster processing speeds, they have been able to render better services to clients.

 AI tools like machine learning and deep reinforcement learning make it easier to apply in data-rich verticals.
 Finance and insurance professionals have to spend hours in processing and collecting data that is highest among various industries.
 In that condition, the AI model quickly responds for capital planning, asset and wealth management, and many more functions that require human intelligence, such as visual perception, speed recognition as well as decision-making.
 It not only helps in data-intensive industries in saving much time but also in human judgment.